A Level - Graphic Communication

 This course is aimed at students who demonstrate good levels of drawing and the enthusiasm to explore a range of visual design processes.
 Graphics is suited to those looking to pursue a career in the world of design.
 Graphic Design can be applied to a range of media from film and television to advertising, theatre displays and corporate launches.

 The course will appeal to Art and Design students who wish to specialise in the creative area of Graphic Design.
 It is not based on the technology of graphics.
 Students will be expected to develop knowledge and understanding of Advertising, Illustration, Packaging and Typography through experimentation using a variety of media.

 The emphasis of coursework is on individual projects that promote personal interpretation and the development of individual style.

 In year one (AS Level), students will study the relationship between ideas and graphic design practice.
 Contextual research is an important part of the course.
-There will be one externally set practical assignment.
+Students will gain skills in both freehand and techniques and digital technologies.